top of page

 What is cross-country skiing?

-There are two different types of Cross Country Skiing (aka Nordic Skiing).
+There are two different types of Cross-Country Skiing (aka Nordic Skiing).

 Take an intro class

-Get Gear
+Get Cross Country Skiing Gear

 What you'll need

-Packing List
+Cross Country Skiing Packing List

 Alright!
 You've secured your gear, what else is there?

-• Base layer
+Base layer

-• Hiking pants or moderately thick leggings
+Softshell hiking pants or moderately thick leggings

-• Fleece gloves or other gloves that aren’t as thick as downhill ski/snowboarding gloves (your hands will get too warm, and they won’t be able to fit into the straps which velcro around your hand)
+Fleece gloves or other gloves that aren’t as thick as downhill ski/snowboarding gloves (your hands will get too warm, and they won’t be able to fit into the straps which velcro around your hand)

-• Optional: small pack with water and snacks if you plan to be out for more than a couple hours
+Optional: small pack with water and snacks if you plan to be out for more than a couple hours

 Hone your Craft - Skills Progression

-Here are all of our courses, clinics and events we recommend you attend to steadily improve your skills!
+Everything you need to start your cross country journey, courses, clinics and events we recommend you attend to steadily improve your skills!

-Intro to Cross-Country Skiing
+Intro to Cross-Country Skiing Class

 Skill Level: Beginner, free for members

-Member-led Cross-Country Skiing
+Cross-Country Skiing Partner Events

 Skill Level: Intermediate, free for members

 Show up at Gearhouse and find others that want to XC ski that weekend!
 We'll outfit you with gear, ensure we have enough drivers, and head out somewhere to explore!
-You should have XC skiied before - if it's your first time, come to an intro class first!
+You should have XC skied before - if it's your first time, come to an intro class first!
 Classic or Skate welcome.

-Intro to Skate Cross-Country Skiing
+Intro to Skate Cross-Country Skiing Class

 Skill Level: Intermediate, free for members

 Skate skiing is the next level for those that have tried Classic XC Skiing and gotten the hang of it!
 (Or for anyone that has skied or skated/roller bladed a lot).
 Come try the flowing nature of skate skiing and cover some distance!
-It's tricky to learn but once you get the hang of it, you'll never go back to classic.
+It's tricky to learn but once you get the hang of it, you may never go back to classic.

 Skill Check